f-ares/entanglement/README.md

 prepared to compute the entanglement entropy in a different particular fermionic chain:

- -lrk: Long-Range Kitaev chain with power-law decaying pairings.
+    *lrk: Long-Range Kitaev chain with power-law decaying pairings.
           The C programs compute the spectrum of the matrix using GSL.
 Those that end with "*_disjoint_number.c" compute the entanglement entropy of "number" disjoint intervals.